 Why do you make this type of art?

-The artworks are an integral part of my quest to discover 'Who am I?' beyond the body, mind, and emotions.
+The artworks are an integral part of my self-expression.
 Each piece captures a moment in time along the journey.

 What inspires you to paint?

 Mostly, inspiration comes from within.
-Sometimes, I am moved to experiment by artful images or interesting works by other artists.
+Sometimes, I am moved by artful images or interesting works by other artists.

-What would you like to say to the audience?
+What would you like to say to your audience?

-The artworks are intended to speak to the inner child in them.
-I would be pleased if those who come into contact with my work took a little time to contemplate these three questions without over-thinking: 'Does this art engage my attention?'; 'What do I see?'; 'How do I feel?'
+The artworks are intended to speak to the inner child in the audience.
+I would be pleased if those who come into contact with my work took a little time to contemplate these three questions without over-analysing: 'Does this art engage my attention?'; 'What do I see?'; 'How do I feel?'

 What art do you most identify with?